refuge/cowdb/README.md

 ## build

 ### 1. install rebar
-To build cbt you need to install rebar in your `PATH`.
+To build cowdb you need to install rebar in your `PATH`.
 Rebar is available on Github:

 https://github.com/rebar/rebar